shawenyao/jekyll-now/_posts/2020-09-06-Homebrewing-RetroPie.md

 # 2) by default, empty input or time out will launch emulation station
 # 3) also useful after boot up, since pressing ctrl + d automatically runs
 # this script in the shell, it makes for a powerful hub for executing more
-# "wordy" commands.
-For example, ctrl + d then s will shut the system down
+# "wordy" commands. for example, ctrl + d then s will shut the system down

 # note that actually, any key other than the pre-defined ones will abort
 echo "==================================================================="